Skip to the main content.

 You’ve developed your brand identity.
 Now, it’s time to align your brand with your customers’ expectations.
 You can do this by:

-10 Convenience Store Marketing StrategIES
+Convenience Store Marketing Strategy

 These marketing strategies can help you create meaningful connections with your audience:

-3. Have in-store promotions: A digital presence is essential, but remember not to overlook your brick-and-mortar location.
+3. Have in-store promotions: A digital presence is essential but remember not to overlook your brick-and-mortar location.
 Utilize creative in-store promotions that go beyond buy-one-get-one (BOGO) offers.

-6. Don’t overlook your customer feedback: Do you collect customer feedback after someone makes a purchase?
+5. Don’t overlook your customer feedback: Do you collect customer feedback after someone makes a purchase?
 Such feedback is vital to making improvements, both short- and long-term.
 It’s also a useful tool to learn what customers think sets your c-store apart from the competition.

-7. Consider local events: Expand your reach by sponsoring a local event or having a booth or table at a local event.
+6. Consider local events: Expand your reach by sponsoring a local event or having a booth or table at a local event.
 Dozens of sponsorships can be conducted inexpensively and, if the event overlaps with your audience(s), can produce immediate ROI in some cases.

-10. Ask for reviews: Reviews on platforms like Yelp or Google can enhance your store’s ability to get found.
+9. Ask for reviews: Reviews on platforms like Yelp or Google can enhance your store’s ability to get found.
 They can also showcase your customer satisfaction, offerings, and products.
 Ask for customers’ reviews on social media, in-store, or incorporate it into your loyalty program or when someone makes an online purchase.

 Use a loyalty program and app to provide a seamless experience.
 Allow customers to order a snack from their device while they’re pumping gas.
 Promote limited-time offers on their favorite snacks and drinks.